indieSoftware/DemoArchitecture/DemoApp/README.md

 - `R.color.myColor()`
 - `R.string.localizable.myMessage()`

+R.swift doesn't support multiple entitlements files in different targets, yet.
+Therefore, the command line for the main project includes the flag `--generators image,string,color,file,font` to include only the necessary file types.
+When additional types are needed they have to be added here.

 ### AppFolder

 For a strong type reference to the file system [AppFolder](https://github.com/dreymonde/AppFolder) is used.
 So instead of using `NSSearchPathForDirectoriesInDomains` simply use something like `AppFolder.Documents` or extend it to use own custom paths.